I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddvdeo/ns-ntddvdeo-_video_memory_information.md

 ## Members

-`FrameBufferBase`

-Pointer to the virtual address of the <a href="https://msdn.microsoft.com/f697e0db-1db0-4a81-94d8-0ca079885480">frame buffer</a> in the caller's address space.
-The frame buffer is the actively displayed part of video RAM.

-`FrameBufferLength`

-Specifies the linear length of the frame buffer in the caller's virtual address space.
-Memory accessible through a bank switch mechanism is not described by this value.

-This value must be equal to the product <b>VisScreenWidth</b> * <b>ScreenStride</b>, where each term in this product is a member of the <a href="..\ntddvdeo\ns-ntddvdeo-_video_mode_information.md">VIDEO_MODE_INFORMATION</a> structure.

 `VideoRamBase`

 Virtual address of the video RAM in system space or in the address space of the user-mode process that initiated the request.